ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 **Should I check solution before I actual pass some test case?**

-I think is **NO**, Especially when you start doing another type of qu
+I think is **NO**, Especially when you start doing another type of questions.
+Always set a timer, likes 20 minutes.
+If you don't have any idea to start, don't hesitate to check the discussion and solution.
 ## Sklearn API
 ## DS question
 ## Deep learning